vvvv5215/Event_Finder/README.md

 - 🔍 Search and filter events by category, date, and location
 - 🗺️ Interactive map view for event locations
-- 💰 Price display in INR (₹)
-- 📏 Distance measurements in kilometers
 - 👥 User authentication and profiles
 - 📱 Responsive design for mobile and desktop
 - 🎨 Modern UI with Tailwind CSS